OfficeDev/office-js-docs/reference/outlook/preview/Office.context.mailbox.item.md

 Gets or sets the recurrence pattern of an appointment.
 Gets the recurrence pattern of a meeting request.
 Read and compose modes for appointment items.
 Read mode for meeting request items.

-The `recurrence` property returns a [recurrence](recurrence.md) object for recurring appointments or meetings requests if an item is a series or an occurrence in a series. `null` is returned for single appointments and meeting requests of single appointments. `undefined` is returned for messages that are not meeting requests.
+The `recurrence` property returns a [recurrence](recurrence.md) object for recurring appointments or meetings requests if an item is a series or an instance in a series. `null` is returned for single appointments and meeting requests of single appointments. `undefined` is returned for messages that are not meeting requests.

 > Note: Meeting requests have an `itemClass` value of IPM.Schedule.Meeting.Request.